AdaCore/training_material/courses/fundamentals_of_ada/labs/130_program_structure.lab.rst

    - Create a package to add text objects to a list

       + Create primitive operations to manipulate the list
+      + Do not allow the same text object to appear more than once

    - Create a child package to print the list
    - Create a main program to enter unique data into the list